References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 as monthly monitoring.
 Please note that we also reserve the right to undertake a more in-depth analysis on those ATOL

-holders licensed for less than £20m where we consider there is a higher likelihood of failure or greater detriment to
+holders licensed for less than £20M in circumstances where we consider there may be a higher likelihood of failure or greater detriment to the consumer.

-Please ensure that you read the accompanying guidance with the ASAT form to ensure that the correct information is
+Please click here to access the ASAT and ensure that you read the accompanying guidance with the ASAT form to ensure that the correct information is provided.

 Standard ASAT Guidance